 Digital signatures are the electronic equivalent of written signatures.
-They let you indicate your legally binding agreement to an online document, without needing to print and sign by hand.
+They let you indicate legally binding agreement to an online document, without needing to print and sign by hand.

 To ensure security, digital signatures employ technology known as Public Key Infrastructure (PKI).
 This maintains the integrity of the document being sent, while also verifying the identity of the person signing it.